LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-interfaces/README.md

 And here are some observations:

 - An interface is defined similarly to an abstract class, using the keyword `interface`.
 (We'll discuss similarities and differences between interfaces and abstract classes below.)
 - `eat` only has a signature.
-We do not allowed to provide a body for methods defined in interfaces.
+We are not allowed to provide a body for methods defined in interfaces.
 - `eat` does not have an access modifier.
 Interface members are always `public`, and while we may use the `public` modifier, it's unnecessary.
 An interface method may not be less than public.
 - The interface itself is declared `public`, which means any other class may use it.
 We may also leave off `public`, making the interface package-private, or usable only within the same package.
 - The name is indicative of the behavior that the interface is intended to describe.
 While this is only a convention, most interfaces have names that are adjectives.
 Whatever you do, use meaningful names!